poralcode/cs-ui/src/README.md

  - userid - The user id of student in database.
 Take note that this is not the ID Number of the student.
  - title
  - abstract
  - authors - Take note that this is string separated by commas.
-Backend should be the on to split and process this data.
+Backend should be the one to split and process this data.
  - keywords - Take note that this is string separated by commas.
-Backend should be the on to split and process this data.
+Backend should be the one to split and process this data.
  - pdf - Ignore this for now, do not process this.

 This constant stores the URL used for making POST requests to upload the paper of student for approval.